 1. Feeding station

 Have your remote and phone handy, perhaps have a charger nearby too.
 Pillows?
 Water?
 Entertainment?
 Tick!
 Remember you can be stuck there for a while.
-I always found that catching up on phone calls was a good thing to do when feeding.
-I know!
-How novel.
-Actually speaking to someone!
-I’m sure the sound of your voice chatting away calms the baby and takes them back to your endless nattering when they were on the inside.
-It might not save you energy on your bill, but it will help restore your all important energy.
+Whilst this tip might not save you energy on your bill, but it will help restore your all important energy.

 2. Washing stations

 Have your clothes sorted into piles or baskets to clearly show what needs soaking, is ready to be washed, and is ready for folding and what can put away.
-You’ll be doing a lot of washing with a new baby and an organised laundry is a happy laundry.
-Or so I’m told.
+You’ll be doing a lot of washing with a new baby and an organised laundry is a happy laundry, it can also help you cut down on the amount of loads you’re doing.

 3. Bottle cleaning stations